donald-pinckney/pacsolve/artifact/README.md

   - [Example #5: MinNPM can Minimize Oldness](#example-5-minnpm-can-minimize-oldness)
   - [Example #6: MinNPM can Minimize Number of Dependencies](#example-6-minnpm-can-minimize-number-of-dependencies)
   - [Running the Experiments of the Evaluation Section](#running-the-experiments-of-the-evaluation-section)

+## Downloading and Running the VM for the Artifact

+Before proceeding, you must:

+1. Be using an Intel/AMD machine (**NOT** an ARM machine).
+2. Download and install VirtualBox: [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)
+3. Download the artifact VM from: [...](...)
+4. Open the VM using VirtualBox
+5. Boot the VM

+Once the VM boots, it will open this document in Firefox.
+When that happens, please proceed by **reading and following the rest of this document within the VM**.

 ## Welcome